’90 Day Fiancé’ Spoilers: Stephanie Matto And Erika Owens Break Up After Explosive Fight

 During the sneak peek, Stephanie admitted that she still loved Erika and called the other woman to see if they could salvage their relationship.

-“So, this trip has had its good moments but it’s obviously had some not so great moments as well, but if there is any way that I could leave here and we not leave on such a bad note, then I would like that,” Stephanie said when Erika arrived to their meeting spot.
+“So, this trip has had its good moments but it’s obviously had some not so great moments as well, but if there is any way that I could leave here and we do not leave on such a bad note, then I would like that,” Stephanie said when Erika arrived at their meeting spot.

 Erika listened to what Stephanie had to say but she remained unmoved.
 She said she simply can’t imagine leaving on good terms with the other woman.